This leaflet aims to help you and your family understand more about your cancer treatment.

 If you want to go to the toilet more often, or feel that you can not wait when you do want to go, you can get a card to show to staff in shops, pubs and other places.

-The card allows you to use their toilet without them asking awkward questions.
+The card allows you to use their toilet without staff asking awkward questions.
 You can get the cards from your radiographer or the information lounge in the radiotherapy department.

 Loss of appetite